CiscoDevNet/terraform-provider-meraki/docs/resources/switch_dhcp_server_policy.md

 ### Optional

 - `alerts_email_enabled` (Boolean) When enabled, send an email if a new DHCP server is seen.
 Default value is false.
-- `allowed_servers` (List of String) List the MAC addresses of DHCP servers to permit on the network when defaultPolicy is set to block.
+- `allowed_servers` (Set of String) List the MAC addresses of DHCP servers to permit on the network when defaultPolicy is set to block.
 An empty array will clear the entries.
 - `arp_inspection_enabled` (Boolean) Enable or disable Dynamic ARP Inspection on the network.
 Default value is false.
-- `blocked_servers` (List of String) List the MAC addresses of DHCP servers to block on the network when defaultPolicy is set to allow.
+- `blocked_servers` (Set of String) List the MAC addresses of DHCP servers to block on the network when defaultPolicy is set to allow.
 An empty array will clear the entries.
 - `default_policy` (String) `allow` or `block` new DHCP servers.
 Default value is `allow`.
   - Choices: `allow`, `block`